GoogleCloudPlatform/DataflowTemplates/v2/postgresql-to-googlecloud/README_PostgreSQL_to_BigQuery.md

 ### Required Parameters

-* **connectionURL** (JDBC connection URL string.): Url connection string to connect to the JDBC source.
-Connection string can be passed in as plaintext or as a base64 encoded string encrypted by Google Cloud KMS.
+* **connectionURL** (JDBC connection URL string.): The JDBC connection URL string.
+For example, `jdbc:mysql://some-host:3306/sampledb`.
+Can be passed in as a string that's Base64-encoded and then encrypted with a Cloud KMS key.
+Note the difference between an Oracle non-RAC database connection string (`jdbc:oracle:thin:@some-host:<port>:<sid>`) and an Oracle RAC database connection string (`jdbc:oracle:thin:@//some-host[:<port>]/<service_name>`).
 (Example: jdbc:mysql://some-host:3306/sampledb).
 * **outputTable** (BigQuery output table): BigQuery table location to write the output to.
 The name should be in the format `<project>:<dataset>.<table_name>`.
 The table's schema must match input objects.
+(Example: <my-project>:<my-dataset>.<my-table>).
-* **bigQueryLoadingTemporaryDirectory** (Temporary directory for BigQuery loading process): Temporary directory for BigQuery loading process (Example: gs://your-bucket/your-files/temp_dir).
+* **bigQueryLoadingTemporaryDirectory** (Temporary directory for BigQuery loading process): The temporary directory for the BigQuery loading process (Example: gs://your-bucket/your-files/temp_dir).

 ### Optional Parameters

 * **connectionProperties** (JDBC connection property string.): Properties string to use for the JDBC connection.
 Format of the string must be [propertyName=property;]*.
 (Example: unicode=true;characterEncoding=UTF-8).
-* **username** (JDBC connection username.): User name to be used for the JDBC connection.
-User name can be passed in as plaintext or as a base64 encoded string encrypted by Google Cloud KMS.
+* **username** (JDBC connection username.): The username to be used for the JDBC connection.
+Can be passed in as a Base64-encoded string encrypted with a Cloud KMS key.
-* **password** (JDBC connection password.): Password to be used for the JDBC connection.
-Password can be passed in as plaintext or as a base64 encoded string encrypted by Google Cloud KMS.
+* **password** (JDBC connection password.): The password to be used for the JDBC connection.
+Can be passed in as a Base64-encoded string encrypted with a Cloud KMS key.
-* **query** (JDBC source SQL query.): Query to be executed on the source to extract the data.
+* **query** (JDBC source SQL query): The query to be run on the source to extract the data.
 (Example: select * from sampledb.sample_table).
-* **KMSEncryptionKey** (Google Cloud KMS key): If this parameter is provided, password, user name and connection string should all be passed in encrypted.
-Encrypt parameters using the KMS API encrypt endpoint.
-See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt (Example: projects/your-project/locations/global/keyRings/your-keyring/cryptoKeys/your-key).
+* **KMSEncryptionKey** (Google Cloud KMS key): Cloud KMS Encryption Key to decrypt the username, password, and connection string.
+If Cloud KMS key is passed in, the username, password, and connection string must all be passed in encrypted.
+(Example: projects/your-project/locations/global/keyRings/your-keyring/cryptoKeys/your-key).
 * **useColumnAlias** (Whether to use column alias to map the rows.): If enabled (set to true) the pipeline will consider column alias ("AS") instead of the column name to map the rows to BigQuery.
 Defaults to false.
 * **isTruncate** (Whether to truncate data before writing): If enabled (set to true) the pipeline will truncate before loading data into BigQuery.
 Defaults to false, which is used to only append data.
 * **partitionColumn** (The name of a column of numeric type that will be used for partitioning.): If this parameter is provided (along with `table`), JdbcIO reads the table in parallel by executing multiple instances of the query on the same table (subquery) using ranges.
 Currently, only Long partition columns are supported.